keboola/component-shopify/README.md

 ### Load type

-If set to Incremental update, the result tables will be updated based on primary key.
+The result tables will be updated based on the primary key if set to Incremental update.
+You can specify which date field (`updated_at` or `created_at`) will be used to fetch data
  Full load overwrites the destination table each time.

 ## Endpoints